 DID YOU KNOW?

-- The I-27 extension would provide the only major north-south corridor in Texas west of I-35, and it would intersect three major east-west routes: I-10, I-20, and I-40.
+- The I-27 extension will provide the only major north-south corridor in Texas west of I-35, and it would intersect three major east-west routes: I-10, I-20, and I-40